-- Companies should identify and consider relevant risk adaptation and mitigation measures; for example, programmes to improve energy and resource efficiency, increased use of less carbon-intensive raw materials and processes and protection of high-carbon-stock landscapes.
+- Companies should identify and consider relevant risk adaptation and mitigation measures; for example, programmes to improve energy and resource efficiency, increased use of low-carbon raw materials and zero-emission technologies.

 - Companies should identify and monitor material climate change risks in their supply chains.
-They should implement relevant procurement policies for products and services, engage with strategic suppliers to share best environmental practices, and integrate the cost of carbon into supply chain management systems.
+They should implement relevant procurement policies, engage with strategic suppliers and integrate the cost of carbon into supply chain management systems.

 - Companies with oil and gas and coal-mining operations should evaluate their exposure to downstream climate risk and, where relevant, promote more efficient or low-emissions use of the fuel they produce.

-- Companies should adopt, where relevant, industry standards and best practices in the sustainable management of forests.
-Companies should disclose their processes to identify, assess and manage material deforestation risks in their own operations or supply chains.
+- Companies should adopt, where relevant, industry standards and best practices for the sustainable management of land and forests.
+Companies should disclose their processes to identify, assess and manage material risks related to deforestation, protection of high-carbon-stock landscapes, land degradation and/or ecosystem changes in their own operations or supply chains.

-- Companies should monitor whether suppliers that deliver forest-linked commodities, products and materials linked to tropical forests adopt best practices to avoid deforestation and adhere to international standards and certification systems for the sustainable management of forests.
+- Companies should monitor whether suppliers that deliver forest-linked commodities, products and materials adopt best practices to avoid deforestation and land degradation by adhering to international standards and certification systems for the sustainable management of land and forests.

 C. Disclose material climate change information

 - Companies should disclose a strategy and implementation plan to address climate change risks and opportunities.

 - Companies should set short-, medium-, and long-term emission reduction targets that take into account the goals of the Paris Agreement.
 To support this, efforts such as the Science-Based Targets initiative can provide guidance for companies.